restatedev/documentation/docs/references/errors.md

 * Check the compatibility matrix between SDK and server versions
   * Either deploy a server version which is compatible with your SDK
   * Or use an SDK version which is compatible with your server

+<h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="META0014">META0014<a href="#META0014" class="hash-link">&#8203;</a></h2>

+Service discovery response failed, and the server may have responded in HTTP1.1.
+This can happen when discovering locally running dev servers from Faas platforms eg `wrangler dev`.
+FaaS platforms in generally will support HTTP2, however, so this is only a local development concern.

+You can try to discover the endpoint with `--use-http1.1` when working with these local dev servers.
+This should not be needed in production.

+<h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="META0015">META0015<a href="#META0015" class="hash-link">&#8203;</a></h2>

+The service discovery response suggested that the SDK is serving in bidirectional protocol mode, but discovery is going over a protocol that does not support it (currently only Lambda).

+Lambda endpoints do not support the bidirectional protocol mode and should be configured to announce themselves as being in request-response mode upon discovery.

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0001">RT0001<a href="#RT0001" class="hash-link">&#8203;</a></h2>